LP2X0X/PROGRAMMING/C++/3 - Constants and Strings/Notes/C-style string vs std string.md

+---
+tags: cpp, distinguish, fundamental
+---

 In C++, strings can be represented in two primary ways: using C-style string literals and `std::string` literals.
 Both have their use cases, but they come with different features, memory management, and ease of use.
 Understanding the differences between these two types of string literals is important for writing effective C++ code.

-### **C-Style String Literals**
+---

+### **C-style string**
-C-style string literals are character arrays that are null-terminated.
+C-style string are character arrays that are null-terminated.
 They are inherited from C and are represented as arrays of `char`.

 ```ad-important
 Because C-style string literals exist for the entire program, it’s okay to return a `std::string_view` that is viewing a C-style string literal.
 When the `std::string_view` is copied back to the caller, the C-style string literal being viewed will still exist.